FAQs about Exam sessions

 It is not possible for you to withdraw an exam entry after the standard entry closing date.

 If you are unable to attend your exam and feel that there are exceptional reasons for this then you can contact ACCA providing details of these reasons.
 This must be accompanied by relevant supporting documents at which point it may be considered for an exam withdrawal.
 Exam withdrawals will only be considered under the most extenuating circumstances, minor illnesses or normal expected workloads cannot be considered.
-Any supporting documents should be sent to ACCA by 22 December for the December session.
+Any supporting documents should be sent to email@example.com by 22 June for the June session.

 Exam questions were not answered in order.
 Will this be a problem?